grafana/grafana/docs/sources/http_api/dashboard_permissions.md

 parent = "http_api"
 +++

-# Dashboard Permissions/ACL API
+# Dashboard Permissions API

-This API can be used to update/get the ACL for a dashboard or a folder.
+This API can be used to update/get the permissions for a dashboard or a folder.

-Permissions with dashboardId set to `-1` are the default permissions for users with the Viewer and Editor roles.
+Permissions with `dashboardId=-1` are the default permissions for users with the Viewer and Editor roles.
 Permissions can be set for a user, a team or a role (Viewer or Editor).
 Permissions cannot be set for Admins - they always have access to everything.

 The permission levels for the permission field: